 Could the same methods be applied in this situation?
 What would happen if businesses stopped asking for addresses during the application process?
 Do you believe discrimination against those living in homeless shelters or on the streets would disappear?

-The Los Angeles labor law attorneys at the Law Offices of Kesluk, Silverstein & Jacob can help workers who have faced workplace disability discrimination.
+The Los Angeles labor law attorneys at Kesluk, Silverstein, Jacob & Morrison, P.C. can help workers who have faced workplace disability discrimination.